Risks of nanos in water

-More and more nanomaterials, nanoparticles or nanoparticle residues are present in water (wastewater, they are then led for part to the treatment plants, then in rivers and streams.
+More and more nanomaterials, nanoparticles or nanoparticle residues are present in water (from wastewater, some continue on to the treatment plants, then into rivers and streams).
 With what consequences for the aquatic fauna and flora?
 What about the microorganisms in the soil on which the sludge from the wastewater treatment plant is spread?
 Concerns are emerging among a growing number of stakeholders.
 Who is doing what on these different aspects?

 On all these questions, only scattered information is available today, often difficult to understand for the non-specialist or addressing only a particular aspect without giving an overall vision.

 Therefore, this dossier initiated in 2015 gathers the available information as well as the issues that arise today and could become a problem if no action is taken by the various institutions involved.